usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

  * When you expect files to be produced, they appear (or are updated) as expected

 Both of those will occur with this lesson.
-The files produced by download scripts are written into the project `lib` directory, as documented.
+The files produced by downloading scripts are written into the project `lib` directory, as documented.
 Refresh or restore by deleting the downloaded files and running the pipelines to acquire them again.

+Note: you need a live Internet connection for your http requests to go through.

 ## Comments / review

 Within the project as a whole, everything is done with XProc 3.0, meaning everything can be done using a single script, which invokes an XProc processor to read and execute a pipeline.

-Among other effects, this makes an XProc-based system largely or entirely platform-independent and portable.
+Among other benefits, this makes an XProc-based system largely or entirely platform-independent and portable.

 `xp3.sh` and `xp3.bat` are examples of such scripts written for this project.
 Either of them enables a user to run, without further configuration, the [Morgana XProcIIIse]() processor on any XProc 3.0 pipeline, assuming the appropriate platform for each (`bash` in the case of the shell script, Windows batch command syntax for the `bat` file).
 Other platforms supporting Java (and hence Morgana with its libraries) could be provided with similar scripts.
-(PR opportunity!)
+(Pull request opportunity.)

 XProc 3.0 is both scalable and flexible enough to open a wide range of possibilities for data processing, both XML-based and using other formats such as JSON and plain text.
 The scripts in the repo show only one way of running XProc.
 Keep in mind that even simple scripts can be used in more than one way.